LaNaScripts/A3EAI/Readme.txt

 Installing A3EAI
 ---
 1. Download the latest A3EAI release from the A3EAI Releases page: https://github.com/dayzai/A3EAI/releases
-2. Locate the file you downloaded (A3EAI-master.zip) and extract it to a folder.
+2. Locate the .zip file you downloaded and extract it to a folder.
 3. Open the extracted folder and open the Installation Package folder.
 Copy the contents of this folder (Addons, A3EAI_config.sqf, A3EAI_custom_defs)
 4. Navigate to your server's Arma 3 folder and open the @EpochHive folder.
 5. Paste the contents copied from Step 3 into this directory.
 When prompted to merge the "Addons" folder, click Yes.
 Note: No Epoch files are being replaced or modified.
 This step merges the two Addon folders.